Orjen-class torpedo boat: Description and construction

 The primary armament of the boats consisted of two 550 mm torpedo tubes, which were mounted forward in the open, unlike later German S-boats that had their torpedo tubes enclosed.
 The boats could carry four torpedoes, with one loaded in each tube and a reload secured aft of each tube.
 The boats carried the French 533 mm torpedo, which was launched by a combination of compressed air and an explosive charge.
 For anti-aircraft defence a single Bofors 40 mm gun was mounted on the aft deckhouse, for which 200 rounds were carried aboard.
-This gun supplemented by a single Zbrojovka Brno Model 60 15 mm machine gun mounted forward between the torpedo tubes.
+This gun supplemented by a single Zbrojovka Brno (ZB) Model 60 15 mm machine gun mounted forward between the torpedo tubes.
 Two depth charge racks were also installed.

 The boats were built in 1936 and 1937, with the eighth boat delivered in late 1937.
 Included in the contract were three replacement engines, two spare auxiliary engines and spare parts.
 In the late 1930s the Francophile faction of the KM proposed that all KM warships be re-equipped with French 21 in torpedoes, and the torpedo officer responsible for the Orjen class was sent to Saint-Tropez in France in 1937–1938 to supervise production of forty torpedoes for the KM.
 Delays meant that by 31 July 1938 only five had been delivered, meaning that most of the Orjen-class boats were not fully armed more than a year after they had been delivered.
 Diplomatic pressure resulted in faster production, but the last torpedoes were only delivered immediately prior to the outbreak of World War II on 1 September 1939.
 In 1938, four more boats were ordered, probably to be powered by MB 500 diesel engines rather than the petrol engines fitted to the first eight boats, for a sum of 3.7 million Reichsmarks, but the contract was cancelled due to the outbreak of war.